 Utricularia caerulea is a bladderwort widely distributed across Asia and Australia.
-In Australia, it occurs in Western Australia, Northern Territory, Queensland and Northern NSW.
+In Australia, it occurs in warmer parts of Western Australia, Northern Territory, Queensland and Northern NSW.
 The species is named for its colouration, which confusingly is purple, rather than caerulean.

-The species has a domed lower corolla lip which features white striped markings akin to the jaw of a cartoon skull.
+The species has a domed lower corolla lip which sometimes features white striped markings akin to the jaw of a cartoon skull.
 The spur is wide at the base, tapering to a point and pushed forward beneath the lower corolla lip.
 The uppper corolla lip is unremarkable.
-The flower is purple in colour, with a touch of yellow at the palate.
+The flower is usually a shade of purple or white in colour, with a touch of yellow at the palate.
 The inflorescence is often crowded, with many flower heads bunched together at the end.

 The bladderwort is widely distributed across warmer parts of Australia and across SE Asia.
 In Australia, it is not picky about its habitat, growing in waterlogged terrestrial niches such as seepages, creek beds, springs and seasonally moist heathlands.